OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM07_SystemPromptLeakage.md

 3. **Implement Guardrails** - Implement a system of guardrails outside of the LLM itself.
 While training particular behavior into a model can be effective, such as training it not to reveal its system prompt, it is not a guarantee that the model will always adhere to this.
 An independent system that can inspect the output to determine if the model is in compliance with expectations is preferable to system prompt instructions.

+4. **Ensure that security controls are enforced independantly from the LLM** - Critical controls such as privilage separation, authorization bounds checks, and similar must not be delegated to the LLM, either through the system prompt or otherwise.
+These controls need to occur in a deterministic, auditable manner, and LLMs are not (currently) conducive to this.
+In cases where an agent is performing tasks, if those tasks require different levels of access, then multiple agents should be used, each configured with the least privileges needed to perform the desired tasks.

 ### Example Attack Scenarios

 1. An LLM has a system prompt that contains a set of credentials used for a tool that it has been given access to.
 The system prompt is leaked to an attacker, who then is able to use these credentials for other purposes.